adorosario/github2customgpt/README.md

 - Only works with public GitHub repositories
 - Maximum 50,000 files per repository
-- Some file types may not be suitable for AI training
+- Some file types may not be suitable for AI training (e.g images)
 - Repository must be accessible via GitHub API
 - Private repositories are not supported